BabyLM's First Constructions: Causal probing provides a signal of learning: Experiments and Results

+The causal excess construction (CEC; \ttw{I was so happy that I cried}) is superficially indistinguishable from epistemic and affective adjective phrases (EAP, AAP; \ttw{I was so certain/happy that I saw you}) but admits only \ttw{so} as the adverb: \ttw{``I was *very happy that I cried''} has an entirely different meaning \cite{KaySag2012}.
+Therefore, models that have learned the CEC should assign high affinity to \ttw{so} in the CEC but not in the EAP/ AAP.
+Prior work argued for the difficulty of distinguishing the CEC from the EAP/AAP \citep[][]{zhou-etal-2024-constructions}, but \citeauthor{rozner2025} show that the CEC is well-distinguished in the distribution: simply thresholding global affinity scores from \robl at 0.78 (i.e., no classifier is trained) correctly characterizes 98\% of examples in the \citeauthor{zhou-etal-2024-constructions} CEC dataset.

-\paragraph{CEC} The causal excess construction (CEC; \ttw{I was so happy that I cried}) is superficially indistinguishable from epistemic and affective adjective phrases (EAP, AAP; \ttw{I was so certain/happy that I saw you}) but the CEC requires \ttw{so} to be grammatical \cite{KaySag2012}.
-Adapting from \citeauthor{rozner2025}, we compute a receiver operating characteristic (ROC) curve for CEC vs EAP/AAP classification over the \citet{zhou-etal-2024-constructions} dataset using global affinity on \ttw{so} and report area under curve (AUC), which reflects how well models distinguish the CEC from EAP/AAP.
-The \textbf{CEC so-that} score is the percentage of multi-that examples (e.g., \ttw{I was so happy that$_1$ I won \textbf{that$_2$} I smiled}) where \ttw{so} has higher \emph{local affinity} for the causal \ttw{that$_2$}, which reflects the extent to which model behavior exhibits the correct (potentially long-range) dependency.
-The CEC, which was thought to be a challenging construction \citep[cf.][]{zhou-etal-2024-constructions} is well-learned by \gptbb and actually acquired reasonably well by numerous models.
-Moreover, so-that accuracy tends to be relatively high even on models that poorly classify the CEC (e.g., \eli and \ltgbs are worse than random), suggesting that models learn to attend to the correct \ttw{that} before collapsing the distribution on \ttw{so}.
+To quantify whether this distinction is also learned by \babylms, we use the same dataset and compute a receiver operating characteristic (ROC) curve for CEC vs. EAP/AAP classification using global affinity on \ttw{so} as the classifier score (again, the contextual probability of \ttw{so} is directly treated as the classification score).
+We report \textbf{CEC AUC}, the area under curve, which reflects how likely models are to assign higher affinity to \ttw{so} in the CEC than in the EAP/AAP.
+We also report a \textbf{CEC so-that} score, the percentage of multi-that examples (e.g., \ttw{I was so happy that$_1$ I won \textbf{that$_2$} I smiled}) where \ttw{so} has higher \emph{local affinity} for the causal \ttw{that$_2$} than any distractor \ttw{that}.
+A higher score reflects that a model's distribution for \ttw{so} exhibits the correct (potentially long-range) dependency.

+\paragraph{Results} The CEC is well-learned by \gptbb especially, but also by several other models.
+Moreover, so-that accuracy tends to be relatively high even on models that poorly classify the CEC (e.g., \eli and \ltgbs have AUC $< 0.5$ and are thus worse than random), suggesting that models may learn to attend to the correct \ttw{that} (i.e. learn what long range dependencies to attend to) before learning to put most probability mass on \ttw{so} (i.e. become ``confident'' that the CEC requires \ttw{so}).